FirelyTeam/firely-net-sdk/validation.md

 * Conformance to ValueSet bindings
 * Invariants specified in the spec for Resources and datatypes
 * Profile conformance
-* Validation against the provided XSD schemas
+* Validation against the provided XSD schemas (but see [information](artifacts.html) on how to get access to these XSD schema's)